 Seek Negative Equity Protection

-It’s important to consider your chances of entering negative equity.
+When looking into equity release, it’s important to consider your chances of entering negative equity.

 Being in negative equity means that you owe more than your property is worth.
 It’s a major risk when taking out a lifetime mortgage.